tianle91/tianle91.github.io/_posts/2022-07-26-New Final Final 2 Copy Ideas In Version Control.md

 A flow chart would show a much better sequence of versions — not only the changes but also the reverting of changes (i.e. undo).
 You can also see that some versions branched off from others, resulting in two children versions on which further changes have been made.
 Now you’re better able to pick and choose the state of the file (or project) you want to continue working on and use.

-> A Version Control system tracks changes in the state of a project in a sequential manner, including any reverts and branching.
+> A Version Control system tracks changes in the state of a project sequentially, including any reverts and branching.

 ## Branches